YankongSJTU/GDRNet/README.md

-# GDRNet: Graph-Drug Response Network for Drug Sensitivity Prediction
+# GDRNet: GDRNet: A Deep Cross-Network with Multi-Modal Feature Integration for Predicting Drug Sensitivity in Patient-Derived Organoids

 GDRNet is a deep learning model for predicting drug sensitivity (IC50) in cancer cell lines and patient-derived organoids.